planetjekyll/awesome-jekyll-plugins/README.md

 **Scripts**

-- [**Full-text search**](https://github.com/PascalW/jekyll_indextank) ★141 by Pascal Widdershoven -- Adds full-text search to your site with a plugin and a bit of JavaScript
+- [**Full-text search**](https://github.com/PascalW/jekyll_indextank) ★141 by Pascal Widdershoven -- adds full-text search to your site with a plugin and a bit of JavaScript